bibleexchange/courses/poetry/en/401_ecclesiastes_chapters-1-and-2.md

 ### The search for meaning (1:12–2:23)

-Those spiritully minded do not settle for "life is vain" but they search for meaning **beyond** this life.
-If the answer is not found beneath the sun, then it is found above the sun, beyond ourselves.
-In God, we find meaning in this life.
-In God, we learn how to live in this world that He created for us.

 For every need of man there is a corresponding satisfaction (hunger—food, etc.).
 If we find a desire for which nothing in this world can satisfy, it is logical to assume we are made for another world:

 > The Christian says, 'Creatures are not born with desires unless satisfaction for those desires exists.
 A baby feels hunger: well, there is such a thing as food.
 A duckling wants to swim: well, there is such a thing as water.
 Men feel sexual desire: well, there is such a thing as sex.
 If I find in myself a desire which no experience in this world can satisfy, the most probable explanation is that I was made for another world.
 If none of my earthly pleasures satisfy it, that does not prove that the universe is a fraud.
 Probably earthly pleasures were never meant to satisfy it, but only to arouse it, to suggest the real thing.
->—C. S. Lewis
+> —C. S. Lewis

+There is a heaven, but we are not there, yet.
+Ecclesiastes teaches us how to live in this current life that we have been given.

 #### Acquiring wisdom and knowledge (1:12–18)